smartdevicelink/sdl_server_guides/docs/Getting Started/Installation/index.md

 | `NPM` | 3.0.0+ |

 You must also acquire a set of SHAID API keys.
 These are made available to level 4 OEM members through the [developer portal](https://smartdevicelink.com/).
+NOTE: Be careful not to use sets of SHAID API keys from multiple vendors.
+Some Policy Server actions (like changing the auto-approval status of an app) will attempt to send information back to SHAID and if the wrong SHAID API keys are used then the action may fail.

 ## Setup Guide
 Download the project to your current directory.